yaretzj/ChoreCenter/Reports/Report 4.md

         - Finish the remaining 2 endpoints needed for MVP and beta release
         - Start looking into authenticating requests with Google OAuth endpoints using the user's GoogleIdToken (after beta release)
         - Work on creating user sessions so only an initial login request needs to be authenticated with Google rather than every requrest made to the APIs
+        - Imporve create table python script to also support dropping all tables

 - ### Jaden
     - #### Past Goals